digipolisantwerp/antwerp-ui_angular/README.md

 ## Issues

-Please make sure to read the [Issue Reporting Checklist]() before opening an issue.
+Please make sure fill in the issue template when opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

 ## Changelog

-Detailed changes for each release are documented in the [release notes]().
+Detailed changes for each release are documented in the [changelog](./CHANGELOG.md).

 ## Contributing

-Please make sure to read the [Contributing Guide](./CONRTRIBUTING.md) before making a pull request.
+Please make sure to read the [Contributing Guide](./CONTRIBUTING.md) before making a pull request.

 Thank you to all the people who already contributed to ACPaaS UI!